arnehuang/arnehuang.github-io/_posts/2018-09-14-The Inefficiency of Veganism.md

 ---
 layout: post
-title:  "The Absurdity of Veganism"
+title:  "The Inefficiency of Veganism"
 date:   2018-09-17 19:45:00 -0700
 categories: Reflections, Efficiency
-permalink: /blog/theabsurdityofveganism/
+permalink: /blog/theinefficiencyofveganism/
 ---
 I don't think vegans are going about solving their problem the right way.

 It's not that the vegan belief is wrong.
 I think the argument makes sense.
-Many non-vegans today will even agree that at some point how much an animal suffers outweighs the inconvenience of not eating it.
+Many non-vegans today will agree that animal suffering is bad.

-In 1000 years, we'll probably look back and be disgusted at the barbarism  that is human food consumption.
+In 1000 years, we'll probably look back and be disgusted at the barbarism and inefficiency that is human food consumption.

 However, in the present day, many non-vegans tend to agree with statements such as